-- Combine the milk, sugar, cinnamon stick, vanilla bean seeds and vanilla bean pod in a medium size saucepan over medium low heat.
+- Combine the milk, sugar, salt, cinnamon stick, vanilla bean seeds and vanilla bean pod in a medium size saucepan over medium low heat.
 Whisk together and heat it until it is very hot, but not boiling.
 This should take about 5 minutes.

 - While the milk is warming, add the egg yolks to a large mixing bowl and whisk them vigorously, for 2 minutes, until they are lighter in color.

 - Remove the cinnamon stick and vanilla bean pod from the hot milk and discard.
 Place the whisked eggs next to the stove and slowly drizzle in about 1/3 cup of the hot milk while constantly whisking.
 Repeat with another 1/3 cup of the hot liquid.
 When this is mixed in, slowly pour the egg mixture into the saucepan with the remaining milk, while stirring with a spoon.
 Stir and cook it for about 2-3 minutes, until the liquid is thick enough to coat the spoon.